varsenikyeng/Group-Project-Snake/README.md

 # Group-Project-Snake
 Creating an instance of the well-known Snake game, implementing OOP principles.

 Firstly, the game will have three levels of difficulty(easy, medium, hard).
 The game has a snake, which aims to eat the fruits as much as possible, to become bigger and avoid the obstacles.
 Obstacles will be the mushrooms and groundholes.
 If a mushroom is eaten, the snake gets faster.
-Additionally, the snake will lose one of its 3 lives.
+Additionally, the snake will lose one of its 3 lives: when reaching 0 lives, the game will end.
 If the snake touches the groundhole or itself it will die immediately.
 Different types of fruits will benefit the snake differently(increase its size in different ways).
 If the snake takes over the whole area of the grid, the player wins the game.

-public class Snake{
-//Snakes would have a color;
-//
-}
 1. Game Class
 level: represents the difficulty of the game.
 gameover: Tracks whether the game has ended.